Eztosin/alx-low_level_programming/0x0A-argc_argv/README.md

 You should not remove the path before the name of the program.

 -A program that prints the number of arguments passed into it.
-Your program should print a number, followed by a new line
+Your program should print a number, followed by a new line.

+-A program that prints all arguments it receives.
+All arguments should be printed, including the first one Only print one argument per line, ending with a new line.

+-